Last Updated on June 1, 2023 by Kapuluan

-If your baby suffers from seasonal allergies, rub a little coconut oil inside its nostrils for quick relief.
+Rub a little coconut oil inside your baby’s nostrils for quick relief if your baby suffers from seasonal allergies.
 The pollen will cling to the oil and help keep those allergies at bay.

 Coconut Oil in Baby Food

-With babies, coconut oil can be included in their food once they have passed the breastfeeding stage.
-It is possible for it to be included even earlier in the baby food given along with breastfeeding, however, it’s best to consult with your pediatrician.
+With babies, coconut oil can be included in their food once they have passed breastfeeding.
+It can be included even earlier in the baby food given along with breastfeeding.
+However, it’s best to consult with your pediatrician.

 Raw coconut oil is easy to incorporate into your baby’s food.
-The recommended daily dose is a teaspoon of oil mixed into the food.
-Parents that already use coconut oil in their cooking can deliver the benefits through the cooked food they share with their infants or kids.
+The recommended daily dose is a teaspoon of the oil mixed into the food.
+Parents who already use coconut oil in their cooking can benefit from the food they share with their infants or kids.

 Consuming coconut oil boosts all the benefits mentioned above.
-The double-action from the coconut oil on the inside and outside increases the healing and nurturing properties of the oil for problems and improvements related to hair and skin health.
-Adding coconut oil to a baby’s routine improves their digestion, as the lauric acid’s anti-inflammatory properties ease digestion and may provide relief from constipation.
+The double action from the coconut oil on the inside and outside increases the healing and nurturing properties of the oil for problems and improvements related to hair and skin health.
+Adding coconut oil to a baby’s routine improves digestion, as lauric acid’s anti-inflammatory properties ease digestion and may relieve constipation.

 Coconut oil is also presented as an aid for cracked nipples during pregnancy and breastfeeding.
-Mothers can massage coconut oil on the nipples to soothe irritation and pain and allow their baby to ingest the oil when breastfeeding.
-No side effects in newborns are reported and mothers state that coconut oil improves the baby’s digestion and appetite.
+Mothers can massage coconut oil on the nipples to soothe irritation and pain and allow their babies to ingest it when breastfeeding.
+No side effects in newborns are reported, and mothers state that coconut oil improves the baby’s digestion and appetite.

 Are There Any Side Effects?

-There are many varieties of coconut oil, where some are mixed with other chemicals and unwanted ingredients to meet consumer demands.
-Be sure to check the ingredients list of the coconut oil you buy and ensure that it is safe for your baby.
+There are many varieties of coconut oil, but some are mixed with other chemicals and unwanted ingredients to meet consumer demands.
+Be sure to check the ingredients list of the coconut oil you buy and ensure it is safe for your baby.

-Kapuluan raw organic coconut oil is 100% pure and suitable for babies and their mommies, and most importantly, convenient to use!
+Kapuluan raw organic coconut oil is 100% pure, suitable for babies and their mommies, and, most importantly, convenient to use!